gagolews/genieclust/README.md

 it **often outperforms other clustering approaches** such as K-means, BIRCH, or average, Ward, and complete linkage on [benchmark data](https://github.com/gagolews/clustering-benchmarks/).
-Of course, there is no, nor will it ever be, a single best universal clustering approach for every kind of problem, but Genie is definitely worth a try!
+Of course, there is no, nor will there ever be, a single best universal clustering approach for every kind of problem, but Genie is definitely worth a try!